techmatters/hrm/README.md

 The primary test paths all do setup and teardown of required resources.
 This can add time to the test cycle.
 There are `:run` sub-scripts for tests that require setup and teardown like service and e2e tests.
 If you already have a test db docker container running, you can run these using workspaces by running something like `npm run -w hrm-service test:service:run` from the root directory.
 You can also run the tests by navigating into the package directory and running `npm run test:service:run`.

+### Running HRM service locally

+#### Starting HRM db

+From the root directory run `npm run docker:compose:db:up`.
+This will start a docker container with a postgres database for the HRM service to use.

+The HRM node service will update the schema to the latest version when you run it.

+You can then populate the DB with valid, up-to-date data by running the `./hrm-service/sql/multi-tenant-sample-data.sql`, either with pgAdmin installed on your host, a CLI client running on the host, or the one running in the container

+The db container created doesn't provide a volume on the host for storing data in persistently, meaning every time you restart it, it reverts to it's initial state.

+This can be handy for some use cases like deterministic testing, but would get annoying for data to day dev.
+To allow your container to restart with the same data it had when it shut down, you should use `npm run docker:compose:db-persistent:up` instead.

-### Starting HRM
+#### Starting HRM service

-This requires an `hrm-service/dist/.env` file to be present.
+This requires an `./hrm-service/dist/.env` file to be present.
 Contents of that file are outside the scope of this documentation currently.

 You can run the full stack quickly by running `npm run build-and-start` from the root directory (after running `npm ci`).
 This will start the hrm-service and hrm-jobs packages.